NikolaBlagojevic/pyrecodes_hospitals/README.md

 3. When planning an intervention in the hospital.

 ### Users
-Primary users of the tool include the hospital staff responsible for organizing and planning the response to an MCI.
+Users of the tool include the hospital staff responsible for organizing and planning the response to an MCI.
 Both the health and engineering staff should be included.

 ### Inputs